robbiegrier/overcast/Done.md

 ### buildings attached to roads
 - segments in graph connected to adjacent buildings
 - update on building and road edits

+### search algorithm
+- return path from one building to another using the roadmap